 How it works:

-- Meets twice monthly
+- Meets twice a month during the semester

 - Practitioners can also present about their work and benefit from scholarship in the field.